Coach Bolts DIN 603: Everything You Need to Know

 When selecting the appropriate fastener for a specific application, it's important to consider the dimensions and materials of carriage bolts in accordance with their DIN-number specification (DIN 603) as this can impact the durability and reliability of the final product.

 The DIN 603 standard specifies that these bolts have a mushroom-shaped head with a square neck below it, which allows them to be tightened without spinning in their hole.
 They also have a machine thread that can be fully threaded up to their head, particularly in shorter sizes.
-In longer sizes, they occasionally come with a shank for maximum strength.
+Long coach bolts often come with a shank for maximum strength, but this depends on the source of manufacture.

 Carriage bolts come in various sizes, primarily ranging from M6 to M12, with varying lengths depending on the application.
 There are also M16 coach bolts available on our website for larger projects.